kojikawrites/kojikawrites.github.io/docs/_posts/2023-07-23-can-i-have-a-little-more-plot-with-that.md

 The first time I played a rogue-like game was last month.

 Eventually, once I was able to play the less than educational games, I gravitated to J-RPGs.
-Zelda: A Link to the Past (I love puns!) was actually the first in this genre I every played, and I loved it.
+Zelda: A Link to the Past (I love puns!) was actually the first in this genre I ever played, and I loved it.
 What I enjoy about RPGs are the stories, so jumping into rogue-like games was a big shock for me.

 I played two games on recommendation from hiive, as a means of getting to know the genre: Hack, Slash, Loot and Legends of Yore.
 Both of which are fun games, in their own right; however, I kept craving that overarching story line.
-Because, while the exploring, questing, and desecrating tombs are all fun, the general lack of depth to the plot that jogs me the most.
+Because, while the exploring, questing, and desecrating tombs are all fun, the general lack of depth to the plot irked me the most.
 It leaves a gap for the players, like myself, who became attached to other genres first.

 And certainly, this isn't saying that rogue-like games aren't good games; it's quite the opposite.
 While I didn't have